Written byJenny Zeng

 Upon which, the first thing that pops up in your head is to find large files on Mac that you no longer need and delete them, likely from your Desktop, the Downloads folder, or the Applications folder.

-These are indeed good efforts, but there are more you can do to reclaim disk space, such as removing system logs, deleting duplicate files, clearing browser caches, etc. No time should be wasted; follow this comprehensive guide on how to free up space on Macintosh HD to stop unneeded files from eating up your Mac.
+These are indeed good efforts, but there are more you can do to reclaim disk space, such as deleting purgeable space, removing system logs, deleting duplicate files, clearing browser caches, etc. No time should be wasted; follow this comprehensive guide on how to free up space on Macintosh HD to stop unneeded files from eating up your Mac.

 How to check storage for MacBook Pro, MacBook Air, and other Mac Models?

-To get a clear picture of how your Mac storage is used and how much is still available, you need to click the Apple logo at the top-left corner, then click About This Mac > Storage.
+To get a clear picture of how your Mac storage is used and how much is still available, you need to click the Apple menu at the top-left corner, then click About This Mac > Storage.
 Here you can see a bar segmented in different colors.

 To know how much space is allocated to what category, hover over the cursor to a segment.
 In the example below, the internal hard drive stores six types of data - Music, Apps, Photos, macOS, System data, and Other storage.
+And the iOS files on your Mac will also show there if had.

 Files that don't easily fall into a clear category are classified as Other, such as installer packages, cache files, browser extensions, temporary files, and so on.
 If you find the Other category a big consumer of storage, you can clean up the Other storage to optimize Mac space.